LA Lege Tracker 2024

 • HB640 authorizes the governing authority of any parish or municipality to remove any member of its respective library board of control at any time, with or without cause.

-STATUS: Awaiting a hearing in the House Municipal, Parochial, and Cultural Affairs Committee.
+STATUS: Involuntarily Deferred in the House Municipal, Parochial, and Cultural Affairs Committee on May 1st.
+Bill defeated for this session.

 Proactive LGBTQ+ Bills